easytarget/esp32-cam-webserver/README.md

   to the quality of power source.
 Decoupling capacitors are very much recommended.

 ### Download the Sketch, Unpack and compile
-Download the latest release of the sketch this repository.
+Download the latest release of the sketch from this repository.
 Once you have done that you can open the sketch in the IDE by going to the `esp32-cam-webserver` sketch folder and selecting `esp32-cam-webserver.ino`.
 Compile it and upload to your board.